Ready to take your company's strategic planning to the next level? Let's dive into the McKinsey Three Horizon Framework!

 But how did they go from strength in business software/productivity to winning in the ultra-competitive gaming hardware industry?

-This is where horizon 2 comes in.
-Once you know what you want to do for your horizon 3, work backward from that (and forwards from your horizon 1) to create a plan of action that will bridge the gaps.
+This is where Horizon 2 comes in.
+Once you know what you want to do for your Horizon 3, work backward from that (and forward from your Horizon 1) to create a plan of action that will bridge the gaps.

 This gave them the experiences they needed (and a bit of extra revenue too) in both gaming and hardware, which ultimately resulted in them creating the Xbox.

-Your horizon 2 doesn't have to be a revenue generator per se, but it should contain enough of your core assets from horizon 1 to give you a fighting chance of it being profitable.
+Your Horizon Two doesn't have to be a revenue generator per se, but it should contain enough of your core assets from Horizon One to give you a fighting chance of it being profitable.

-The bigger picture though, is that it helps you to bridge the gap between your today and your desired future state (horizon 3).
+The bigger picture, though, is that it helps you to bridge the gap between your current state and your desired future state (Horizon 3).